This art is water under the bridge!

 “It has more energy, the strong is stronger, the vortex gives off a bigger rumble,” he said.

-The water is protected by a fence, as well as by a 24-hour guard to prevent people from throwing things down the whirlpool or jumping into the abyss themselves.
+“Descension,” which is open from 9 am to 9 pm, is protected by a fence as well as by a 24-hour guard who will stop people from throwing things down the whirlpool or jumping into the abyss themselves.
+For added security, the Public Art Fund is also working on a cover to go over it when night falls.

 “Descension” at Brooklyn Bridge Park Pier 1 (Furman St. and Old Fulton St. in Brooklyn Heights).
 May 3–Sept.
 10, 9 am–9 pm.
 Free.